authplz/authplz-core/DESIGN.md

 - How do we run multiple OAuth schemes for different clients?
   - Guess user interaction is going to be important here as to what is granted

+## Discussions

+What if instead of imposing a security level on users, we informed them and let them pick?
+Users could then be given a security score on their account dashboard to gamify improving it.
+For example:
+- You only have password set, password resets and account recovery will currently require only your email address, register a phone number or 2fa token to improve this
+- Good work registering 2fa!
+Password resets will now require this 2fa token.
+For account recovery purposes you must now either register a phone number or create recovery codes

+Other ideas:

+- Testing that users have recovery keys etc to keep people in practice.
+Users could be (optionally) prompted to enter a backup key name at a given interval, on failure given the option of regenerating backup keys.